Jennifer-Glover/Server_Apache_Config/README.md

 5. The company has been sold and you need to come up with a new company name
    - Force a redirect to the new company name
-# Submission
-You will commit the following files:
-- Main splash page (index.html)
-- The splash pages for each user
-- Updated vhost (virtual host) file containing all the required Alias, RewriteRule and etc...
-- forbidden.html
-- not-found.html

 # Extra Steps
 Optional: Create a custom image using Docker which does all the steps listed above.